 Use ERL_NIF_SELECT_STOP as mode in order to safely close an event object that has been passed to enif_select.
 The stop callback of the resource obj will be called when it is safe to close the event object.
-This safe way of closing event objects must be used even if all notifications have been received and no further calls to enif_select have been made.
+This safe way of closing event objects must be used even if all notifications have been received (or cancelled) and no further calls to enif_select have been made.
+ERL_NIF_SELECT_STOP will first cancel any selected events before it calls or schedules the stop callback.
+Arguments pid and ref are ignored when ERL_NIF_SELECT_STOP is specified.